neo-mashiro/Mana-Oasis/README.md

 **Statistics API**: https://api.github.com/repos/neo-mashiro/mana-oasis

-3D reconstruction of my imagination world...
+4D reconstruction of my imaginary world...

 This project aims to build an exploration RPG game that provides players with immersive experience, targeted at high-end PCs and VR platforms.
 The expected release date is Sep, 2022.
 (I'll publish it on Steam when the time comes)